glauret/Sign_language_detection/README.md

 # Build a Neural Network to detect Sign Language
 - Based on the American Sign Language alphabet
-- Description: Sign Language Translator using computer vision and segmentation
+- Description: Sign Language Translator using computer vision and image segmentation
 - Dataset : more than 8000 pictures of hands position both homemade and from online dataset
 - Type of neural network: Convolutional Neural Network with transfer learning from Resnet50 V2